-Electric Trailer Mover Enables Safer Movement Of Trailers Through Production At The Cartwright Group
+Electric Trailer Mover Enables Safe Movement of Trailers for Cartwright

-By investing in electric-operated pedestrian tugs, a manufacturer of commercial vehicle trailers has improved production flows and labour efficiencies, whilst also reducing the risk of accidents and injuries to its employees when moving trailers through each stage of production.
+By investing in electric pedestrian tugs, a manufacturer of commercial vehicle trailers has improved production flows and labour efficiencies whilst also reducing the risk of accidents and injuries to its employees when moving trailers through each stage of production.

-Established in 1960, The Cartwright Group is a UK-based, privately owned, family run business that manufactures a wide range of commercial vehicle trailers, including curtainsided trailers, box van, drawback, skeletal and temperature-controlled trailers.
+Established in 1960, The Cartwright Group is a UK-based, privately owned, family-run business that manufactures a wide range of commercial vehicle trailers, including curtain-sided trailers, box vans, drawback, skeletal and temperature-controlled trailers.
 Based in Altrincham, Cheshire, the company operates from a 38-acre site and possesses one of the most efficient bodywork and trailer manufacturing plants in Europe.
 The company can provide customers with a genuine one-source solution, from design and manufacture, through to trailer finance and rental.

 The Cheetah Fastback is manufactured at Cartwright’s Altrincham plant, which produces a wide range of trailers, each one typically weighing between 5 and 10 tonnes (when empty).

-Since August 2003, Cartwright has purchased a total of eight Master Tug TMS (Trailer Moving Systems) from MasterMover.
-The Master Tug TMS is a versatile electric-operated pedestrian tug that is designed for moving lorry trailers through manufacturing process and service centres.
-The TMS is specially designed to provide control and manoeuvrability to the operator whilst moving heavy, awkward loads of up to 11,000kg.
+Since August 2003, Cartwright has purchased a total of eight Trailer Moving Systems (TMS) from MasterMover.
+The Trailer Moving System is a versatile electric trailer dolly that is designed for moving lorry trailers through manufacturing process and service centres.
+The TMS is specially designed to provide control and manoeuvrability to the operator whilst moving heavy, awkward loads of up to 20,000kg.

 Barry Atherton continues: “Training to use the tugs is very straightforward and fast.
 Our operators have quickly got to grips with using the tugs and are now confident and happy that they have the appropriate equipment that does the job safely and with minimal effort.
-This means that there is always someone available on hand when a trailer needs to be moved on to its next stage of production, which in turn has led to improvements in overall production efficiencies and productivity.
-The cost of a TMS is also a fraction of the cost of a diesel tractor unit or forklift truck, which is not designed to move a trailer.
-The TMS can be used in confined spaces and so we can get more trailer units through our production process now if we need to.
-When we’ve needed it, technical support and training from MasterMover has been excellent.”
+This means that there is always someone available on hand when a trailer needs to be moved on to its next stage of production, which in turn has led to improvements in overall production efficiencies and productivity."